sammaggs/ping-pong-app/README.md

 Several Wireframes were completed using Quirk Tools.

-Other planning was done to think about the logic that would needed, and how to attack that from the start.
+Other planning was done to think about the logic that would be needed, and how to attack that from the start.

 Logic such as: